What Happens After Drug and Alcohol Detox?

 Third Step: Identify Possible Dual Diagnosis

-According to the National Alliance On Mental Illness, symptoms of a mental disorder includes warning signs such as:
+According to the National Alliance On Mental Illness, symptoms of a mental disorder include warning signs such as:

 - Extreme mood changes